 Procore is intended primarily for general contractors, but is also a great fit for construction managers, subcontractors, and owners.
 The product is totally customizable at purchase, so users can choose the tools they need, making it a good fit for any size user or business.
 However, it is probably best suited for businesses doing about $5 million or more in annual business.

 Procore’s platform is offered as an online (cloud-based) app for desktop computers.
 It’s also available via mobile apps for iOS, Android, and Windows devices.
 This makes Procore convenient and easy to use when on the go, and ideal for users who need collaboration capabilities.
-Procore’s online platform and mobile apps have some of the cleanest and most modern interfaces of any project management tool (in part, because of its young team of software developers and product managers).
+Procore’s online platform and mobile apps have some of the cleanest and most modern interfaces of any construction management tool (in part, because of its young team of software developers and product managers).

 Procore offers much more than a slick interface though, having one of the most complete feature sets of any tool we’ve reviewed.
 These features include: bidding, daily logs, drawings, emails, meetings, project photos, punch lists, RFIs, scheduling, project specifications, submittals, time cards, and transmittals.